 Before code: a written assessment of whether AI is the right answer here.
 Often it's not — we'll say so.

-Streaming, retries, fallbacks, cost ceilings, abuse protection.
+Streaming, retries, fallbacks, cost ceilings, abuse protection, structured JSON output.
 Not a prompt in a chat box.

 Chunking strategy, embedding pipeline, vector store, eval harness.
 Documented in plain English.

-Per-call cost, latency, token use, eval scores.
-Dashboards your CFO can read.
+Per-call cost, latency, token use, golden-set test scores.
+Dashboards your CFO can read; eval suites that catch regressions before users do.

 Timeline